 Hubert von Goisern's hitherto grandest project, the Linz Europe Tour, began in the summer of 2007 when he sailed with a barge converted to a stage ship from Linz to the Black Sea.
 Along the way he stopped in harbours to give joint concerts with local musicians to audiences on the river banks.
 The documentary series Goisern goes East chronicles the tour.
 The studio album S'Nix was released in spring 2008.
 The second leg of the Linz Europe Tour then proceeded from Linz to the North Sea, the series Goisern goes West documenting the journey and concerts with artists such as Xavier Naidoo and BAP.
 The live double album Haut und Haar was released in June 2009.
 The grand finale to the tour took place in Linz harbour in July with a three day festival reuniting many of the artists who had joined the tour.
 In 2010 the book Stromlinien - ein Logbuch was published, Hubert von Goisern's résumé of the last four years and his debut as an author.

 In spring 2011 Hubert von Goisern set off on tour with a small band and a programme of unreleased material.
 The tour included a series of concerts in Austrian taverns, as well as a two-day festival with a number of guest artists at the Kaltenberg Arena.
 The album Entwederundoder was released in September and performed well in both the Austrian and German charts, being awarded double platinum in January 2012.
 The accompanying single Brenna Tuats Guat spent 5 weeks at the top of the Austrian single charts and was awarded platinum in January.
-In May HvG was awarded 2 Amadeus Austrian Music Awards in the categories "Album of the Jahres" und "Pop/Rock".
-In 2012 HvG and band will be touring extensively through Austria, Germany and Switzerland.
-In 2013 Hubert von Goisern received an honorary Amadeus Award for music that combines genres and brings people together.
+In May HvG was awarded 2 Amadeus Austrian Music Awards in the categories "Album of the Year" und "Pop/Rock".
+In 2012 HvG and band played 101 concerts on the Brenna Tuats tour through Austria, Germany and Switzerland.
+In 2013 Hubert von Goisern received an honorary Amadeus Award for music that combines genres and brings people together and Im Jahr des Drachen, the live album of the tour was released in June.